acrotron/aye-blog/content/blog/2025-11-16-ayechat-rag-deep-dive.md

 ## Part 2: The Architecture of Intelligence

 With the tools selected, we designed the indexing and search process.
-The `IndexManager` class in `aye/model/index_manager.py` is the heart of this system.
+The `IndexManager` class in [aye/model/index_manager.py](https://github.com/acrotron/aye-chat/blob/main/src/aye/model/index_manager.py) is the heart of this system.

 ### Creating the Index: A Two-Phase Approach

-Indexing an entire project can be time-consuming.
-We didn't want users to wait minutes before they could start using the chat.
-To solve this, we implemented a **two-phase progressive indexing strategy**.
+We didn't want you staring at a progress bar, so we came up with a two-phase strategy.
+Think of it like unpacking after a move.

+*   **Phase 1 (Coarse Indexing):** First, you quickly dump all the boxes in the correct rooms.
+This is our 'coarse' pass where we index each *entire file*.
+It's super fast and gives you a usable index almost instantly.
+*   **Phase 2 (Refined Indexing):** Then, in the background, you start the real work: unpacking each box.
+This is our 'refined' pass, where we use `tree-sitter` to break files down into smart, semantic chunks like functions and classes.
+The search quality gets better and better as this process runs.

 **Phase 1: Coarse Indexing**
 When Aye Chat starts, it performs a quick scan of the project to find new or modified files.
 For each of these files, it creates a *single* vector for the *entire file content* and adds it to the index.
 The document ID is simply the file path.